jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

        [ 0.07363663]])]
 ```

-When we model a simple model with 4 layers of computation nodes.
-We end up with many possible solutions with different $$ W $$.
-Should we prefer one solution over the other?
-Should we prefer a solution with smaller values in $$ W $$ over the other?
-Are part of the network just cancel out the effect of the other part?

 ### Overfit
 This lead us to a very important topic in DL.
 We know that when we increase the complexity of our model, we risk the chance of modeling the noise into a model.
 If we do not have enough sample data to cancel out each other, we make bad predictions.
 But even with no noise in our data, a complex model can still make mistakes even when we train it well and long enough.